Warndarrang language: Rules for word-initial phonemes

 At the beginnings of words or stems, apico-alveolar and retroflexed consonants are not distinguished.
-When words are reduplicated or pronounced directly after a vowel, however, Heath was able to hear slight retroflexion, and so these words are typically analyzed to begin with a retroflex, with the exceptions of /nd/ versus /ɳʈ/, in which Heath found a contrast, and the single word daga meaning "sister," which was never heard as *ʈaga.
+When words are reduplicated or pronounced directly after a vowel, however, Heath was able to hear slight retroflexion, and so these words are typically analyzed to begin with a retroflex, with the exceptions of /nd/ versus /ɳʈ/, in which Heath found a contrast, and the single word daga meaning 'sister', which was never heard as *ʈaga.

 Nearly all Warndarang words begin with consonants; the few, chiefly adverbial, exceptions are posited by Heath as underlyingly beginning with a semivowel /w/ or /y/.

 Rules for stops

 Stops are typically voiced in all but syllable-final positions, where they are voiceless, and nearly all stops are lenis.
 The interdental stop d̪, however, which occurs primarily in loans from Nunggubuyu, is fortis and voiceless no matter its position.
-Nasal-stop combinations can occur only at the beginning of prefixed noun stems, though in prefix-less nouns only the stop is pronounced, with the sole exception of the archaic reduplicated verb mbir-mbir "to make a nest".
+Nasal-stop combinations can occur only at the beginning of prefixed noun stems, though in prefix-less nouns only the stop is pronounced, with the sole exception of the archaic reduplicated verb mbir-mbir 'to make a nest'.

 Stops occurring for the second time in words are frequently lenited: a second /b/ or /g/ will become a /w/ and a second /j/ a /y/.
-This pattern is usually observed in reduplicated words, as in gujirwujir "jellyfish" or jaɻi-yaɻi "to do continuously."
-Exceptions occur, however – for example, there is no lenition in the word buwa-buwa "to face punishment by spearing" and the noun mawaɻayimbirjimbir "hook spear" has the first j leniting, not the second.
+This pattern is usually observed in reduplicated words, as in gujirwujir 'jellyfish' or jaɻi-yaɻi 'to do continuously'.
+Exceptions occur, however – for example, there is no lenition in the word buwa-buwa 'to face punishment by spearing' and the noun mawaɻayimbirjimbir 'hook spear' has the first j leniting, not the second.

-Stop nasalization occurs when a stop is followed by a nasal across a morpheme boundary, though such nasalization is optional: both giadmayi (underlying form) and gianmayi are acceptable forms of "they (two) went."
-Stop germination across morpheme boundaries almost always results in simplification to a single phoneme.
+Stop nasalization occurs when a stop is followed by a nasal across a morpheme boundary, though such nasalization is optional: both giadmayi (underlying form) and gianmayi are acceptable forms of 'they (two) went'.
+Stop gemination across morpheme boundaries almost always results in simplification to a single phoneme.

 Reduplication

 Reduplication is found frequently in Warndarang.
 A reduplicated verb typically indicates that the action is repeated, done continuously, or performed by many people.
-For example, ala-biyi-wiyima means "they were all fighting" and waɻ-waɻŋawiɳʈima means "I saw him frequently."
-In nouns and adjectives, reduplication often but not always takes the meaning of plurality, often with humans, as in wulu-muna-munaɳa-ɲu "white people" or wu-ɭuɭga-ɭuɭga "islands."
+For example, ala-biyi-wiyima means 'they were all fighting' and waɻ-waɻŋawiɳʈima means 'I saw him frequently'.
+In nouns and adjectives, reduplication often but not always takes the meaning of plurality, often with humans, as in wulu-muna-munaɳa-ɲu 'white people' or wu-ɭuɭga-ɭuɭga 'islands'.

 Reduplication can be full (the entire word is repeated), monosyllabic (only one syllable of the word is repeated), or bisyllabic (two syllables of the word are repeated).